skoszewski/ado-mcp/README.md

 An MCP server that gives an AI client read-only access to Azure DevOps pipeline inventory, run history, run timelines and run logs, and to the Git repositories those runs build.
-It runs as a local binary or as a container, over Streamable HTTP or stdio.
+It runs as a binary or as a container, over Streamable HTTP or stdio.

 ## Tools